 Dorota A. Grejner-Brzezinska serves as the Principal Investigator for the NSF Engineering Research Visioning Alliance (ERVA).
-She is the University Distinguished Professor, Lowber B. Strange Endowed Chair and Professor in the Department of Civil, Environmental and Geodetic Engineering and the Vice President for Knowledge Enterprise in The Ohio State University (OSU) Enterprise for Research, Innovation and Knowledge.
-She is also a Director of the Satellite Positioning and Inertial Navigation (SPIN) Laboratory.
+She is the Vice President for Knowledge Enterprise, University Distinguished Professor, Lowber B. Strange Endowed Chair and professor in the Department of Civil, Environmental and Geodetic Engineering and the vice president for knowledge enterprise in The Ohio State University (OSU) Enterprise for Research, Innovation and Knowledge.
+She is also a director of the Satellite Positioning and Inertial Navigation (SPIN) Laboratory.
 Her research interests cover GPS/GNSS algorithms, GNSS/inertial and other sensor integration for navigation in GNSS-challenged environments, sensors and algorithms for indoor and personal navigation, image-based navigation using artificial intelligence (AI) methods, and mobile mapping.

-Dr. Brzezinska holds an M.S. and a Ph.D. in Geodetic Science from The Ohio State University, and an M.S. in Surveying Engineering and Land Management Systems from the University of Warmia and Mazury, Poland.
+Brzezinska holds a master's degree and a doctorate in geodetic science from The Ohio State University, and a master's degree. in surveying engineering and land management systems from the University of Warmia and Mazury, Poland.